 - Help advocate for an anti-idling ordinance and other clean air policies in Pasadena

 Over the last several years, the City of Pasadena has made great strides in improving its air quality.
-It is on our best interest to continue improving air quality.
-Therefore, we are studying ways that help speed the process.
-One of the main goals of our Pasadena Project is to establishing an ANTI IDLING ordinance in the City.
-According to our studies referencing the EPA, it would not only save money to city, but also valuable resources for community members.
-Idle reduction describes technologies and practices that minimize the amount of time drivers idle their engines.
-Avoiding idling time has multiple benefits including: savings in fuel and maintenance costs, improving community health, and reducing air pollution exposure.
-For the City of Pasadena, it would continue to build upon past actions to protect public health and resident’s access to clean air.
+It is in our best interest to continue improving Pasadena’s air quality; as such, we are studying ways to help speed the process.
+One of the main goals of the Pasadena Community Project is to establish an anti-idling ordinance in the city.
+According to our studies referencing the EPA, this would not only save money to city, but also valuable resources for community members.
+Idling reduction involves technologies and practices that minimize the amount of time drivers idle their engines.
+Avoiding idling time has multiple benefits, including savings in fuel and maintenance costs, improvement in community health, and reducing air pollution exposure.
+For the city of Pasadena, it would continue to build upon past actions to protect public health and resident access to clean air.